krishauser/Klampt/Cpp/docs/Tutorials/Install-Mac.md

     /usr/local/bin/python
     ```

-3. In the terminal, install PyOpenGL with:
+3. In the terminal, install PyOpenGL and PyQt5 with:

     ```
-    pip install PyOpenGL
+    pip install PyOpenGL PyQt5
     ```

 4. Make and install the Klamp't Python bindings: